ad3ller/emonitor/docs/source/quick_start.rst

     ^C
     Stopping emonitor.

-The program queries the instrument for its sensor readings.
+This queries the device for its sensor readings.
 Waits.
 And repeats.